JetBrains/kotlin/MULTIPLATFORM.md

         fun greeting(): String = "Hello, ${Platform().platform}"
     }

-Here we create a simple class using `expect`/`actual` paradigm.
-See details about platform-specific declarations [here](https://kotlinlang.org/docs/reference/multiplatform.html#platform-specific-declarations).
+Here we create a simple class using the `expect`/`actual` paradigm.
+Find details about platform-specific declarations [here](https://kotlinlang.org/docs/reference/multiplatform.html#platform-specific-declarations).

 #### 2.2 Android subproject

-The `android` subproject contains platform-dependent implementations of `expect`-declarations we've created in the `common` project.
+The `android` subproject contains platform-dependent implementations of the `expect`-declarations we've created in the `common` project.
 We compile it into a Java library which an Android Studio project can depend on.
-The content of `android/build.gradle` will be the following:
+The content of the `android/build.gradle` will be the following:

     apply plugin: 'kotlin-platform-jvm'